Anyone who has googled “how to stop migraine attacks from happening” has probably read that exercise is good for migraine prevention.

-The American Migraine Foundation recommends awalking for five minutes at a leisurely pace before jogging or running, stretching, and gently lifting lighter weights before doing more intense resistance training.
+The American Migraine Foundation recommends walking for five minutes at a leisurely pace before jogging or running, stretching, and gently lifting lighter weights before doing more intense resistance training.

-Individuals can take other preventative measures, like taking their workout indoors during extreme conditions like hot weather, and properly eating and hydrating post workout.
+Individuals can take other preventive measures, like taking their workout indoors during extreme conditions like hot weather, and properly eating and hydrating post workout.

 If you notice headaches consistently with one type of exercise, Dr. Bain recommends switching to another type of workout.
-For example, if you’ve been exerting bursts of energy with a strenuous exercise regime like CrossFit, it might be time to try a low-impact workout, like swimming or yoga, or aerobic exercise like running or cycling.
+For example, if you’ve been exerting bursts of energy with a strenuous exercise regime, it might be time to try a low-impact workout, like swimming or yoga, or aerobic exercise like running or cycling.

 As you know, exercise boasts countless benefits that are essential to our well-being.
 Physical activity releases the body’s natural feel-good hormones (endorphins), minimizes the frequency and intensity of pain, reduces stress, and in many cases, improves sleep.
 (We don’t have to tell you twice that lowering your stress levels and getting more sleep also reduces migraine frequency.)